-Pete Ahern is as close to magical as any horse person ever were.
-In addition to being a phenomenal vet, Pete excels working with the difficult horses and has a calming energy that permeates the property when he is here.
+Pete Ahern is as close to magical as any horse person ever was.
+In addition to being a phenomenal vet, Pete excels working with difficult horses and has a calming energy that permeates the property when he is here.
 Previously a racetrack vet, Pete has transitioned his practice to give invaluable support to our equine athletes and friends.

 Dr. Claudia Sonder, DVM

 Claudia was accepted into UC Davis Veterinary School in 1990 and graduated after completing the equine track in 1995.

 Dr. Sonder has a special interest in diagnosing and treating lameness in sport horses, utilizing the latest in digital imaging and joint injection procedures.
 She also enjoys equine neonatal medicine and assisted reproduction.